CLARITY: Contextual Linguistic Adaptation and Accent Retrieval for Dual-Bias Mitigation in Text-to-Speech Generation: INTRODUCTION

-Instruction-guided TTS systems \cite{du2024cosyvoice, lyth2024natural,zhou2024voxinstruct, wang2025spark} taking two inputs: 1) transcript text and 2) speaker descriptions of desired speech characteristics, have achieved promising instruction-following abilities.
+Instruction-guided TTS systems \cite{du2024cosyvoice, lyth2024natural,zhou2024voxinstruct, wang2025spark} taking two human inputs of (a) transcript text and (b) a speaker descriptions of desired output speech characteristics, have recently demonstrated promising performance.
 However, when prompted with natural language instructions, such TTS systems are susceptible to various biases.
-While gender bias has been examined by prior work~\cite{kuan-lee-2025-gender}, to the best of our knowledge, no study has jointly addressed accent and linguistic bias.
-The two are interrelated but accent bias stems from the TTS system, while linguistic bias is often implicit in user input.
-The \textit{dual bias}, as illustrated in Fig.~\ref{fig:biases}, reduces generated speech authenticity by misaligning \textit{what} is said and \textit{how} it is spoken~\cite{burns2019speaking}.
-For example, instructing TTS to speak in a British Accent but with American English oriented text\footnote{Note that traditional TTS assumes fixed text.
-This work addresses scenarios where users want to generate speech in a specific accent but cannot provide text in that variant of English.
-Hence, the input text must be slightly adapted to the accent specified in the speaker instruction.}.
+While gender bias has been examined by prior work~\cite{kuan-lee-2025-gender}, to the best of our knowledge, no study has jointly addressed the interrelated accent and linguistic bias problem.
+These biases are related, but their origins differ -- linguistic bias is typically implicit in user input whereas accent bias stems from the TTS generation system.
+These two biases reduce the authenticity of generated speech primarily by misaligning \textit{what} is being said with \textit{how} it is spoken~\cite{burns2019speaking}.
+An example, illustrated in Fig.~\ref{fig:biases}, might be to instruct the TTS to speak in a British Accent but supplying it with American English oriented text\footnote{While users could supply better aligned TTS target text in this simple example, for less familiar language mixtures they may not know what is the appropriate text that aligns with the requested accent, and indeed this can be context dependent.}.
+This example produces a confusing output of ``British sounding American English''.

-\textbf{Linguistic Bias} -- in the context of TTS, this is generally not an issue of model failure but a human-centric problem rooted in users’ ingrained linguistic knowledge, shaped by education and culture~\cite{clark2021impact}.
-It often leads to standardized input text, even when dialectal diversity is intended, preventing authentic synthesis.
-Recent studies confirm this tendency: for instance, ChatGPT frequently defaults to “standard” English when prompted with non-standard dialect text~\cite{fleisig-etal-2024-linguistic}.
+\textbf{Linguistic Bias} -- in the context of TTS, this bias is generally not an issue of model failure but a human-centric problem rooted in the diversity of users’ linguistic knowledge, shaped by education and culture~\cite{clark2021impact}.
+It results in users supplying standardized or misaligned input text, even when dialectal diversity is intended.
+Recent studies confirm this tendency: for instance, ChatGPT frequently defaults to ``standard'' English when prompted with non-standard dialect text~\cite{fleisig-etal-2024-linguistic}.